jro31/jethro-codes/_articles/my-story.md

 Overnight it went from being this amazing job, to one of stress, and working excessively.
 Even during time-off, you had so many different classes to prepare for that you never really stopped working.

-This was immediately reflected in teachers leaving and transferring to other branches.
+This was immediately reflected in teachers resigning or transferring to other branches.

 What it meant for me, was that I'd gone from having the time to code almost everyday, to being lucky to find one hour per week.